Saturday, August 29, 2009

 What does a copy editor do all day? you ask.
 This:

 I think this is my record number of proofs for one page.
 You can click the image to peruse all the minutiae, or don't and be glad that's exactly what you don't get paid to do.
 But copy editing does suit me in its own way.
 Granted, about 80% of these never should have even made it on the page, which is lame because it means it will take that many more revisions until the page is all good, but so it goes.
-So, I just put my head down and keep sharpening and resharpening my pencil a friend brought me back from the Apple store as I proof those pages for the print newspaper.
-(Oh, the irony.)
-It reminds me of prob & stat with the Major, "This was just not your guys' test, huh?
-Don't get me wrong: I had a great time.
-My favorite color pen is red, man!
-I went through a whole BOX of them this time!"
+So, I just put my head down, turn my music up, and keep sharpening and resharpening my pencil.

 As tedious as proofing can be, I'm really glad I'm not editing the content here, because most of the letters this week are so opaquely asinine they make me want to eat tacks.